A Better Time

 A Better Time is the third studio album by Nigerian singer Davido.
-It was released on November 13, 2020, through Davido Music Worldwide (DMW), RCA Records and Sony Music.
+It was released on 13 November 2020, through Davido Music Worldwide (DMW), RCA Records and Sony Music.
 The album features guest appearances from Nicki Minaj, Nas, Young Thug, Mayorkun, Chris Brown, Tiwa Savage, Mugeez, CKay, Lil Baby, Hit-Boy, Sho Madjozi, Bella Shmurda and Sauti Sol.
-Davido enlisted Hit-Boy, Napji, Fresh VDM, Peruzzi and Speroach Beatz to produce the album.
+Its production was handled by Hit-Boy, Napji, Fresh VDM, Peruzzi and Speroach Beatz, among others.

 Davido had not planned to release an album in 2020, since he had announced a North American tour in support of his 2019 album, A Good Time and did not think he would have time to record, with the tour scheduled to begin in the winter and end in spring 2020.
 However, in March 2020 he had to cancel the sold-out 26-show tour due to the ongoing COVID-19 pandemic, and as a result returned to the studio to record the tracks that became A Better Time.